-received.
+We also feed the sequence of events (transitions to or from the in use state) into a simple simulator of the Chord protocol included with the i3 [33] codebase.
+Events are node joins and failures and datagrams being sent and received.
 Datagram delivery is exponentially distributed with mean 50 ms between all node pairs with no loss (unless the recipient fails while the datagram is in flight).
-Once per simulated second we request that two random DHT nodes v_1, v_2 each route a message to the owner of a single random key k.
+Once per simulated second we request that two random DHT nodes $v_1, v_2$ each route a message to the owner of a single random key k.
 The trial has failed unless both messages arrive at the same destination.
 Failure due to message loss was about an order of magnitude more common than failure due to inconsistency (the messages being delivered to two different nodes).

 In all cases, we split each trace in half, train the fixed strategies on the first half, simulate the strategies on the whole trace, and report statistics on the second half only.
 All plots use at least 10 trials and show 95% confidence intervals unless otherwise stated.
-In plots of the Microsoft and Gnutella traces, we sample 1000 random nodes in each trial.
+For the traces with more than 1000 nodes, we sample 1000 random nodes in each trial.

 In the real-world traces, the parameter k does not directly control system size for the fixed strategies, since some nodes have extended downtimes.
 To provide a fairer comparison, we plot performance as a function of the average number of nodes in use over time, controlled behind the scenes by varying k.
-Replacement strategies have an advantage that this metric doesn't capture: the number of nodes in use is exactly k as long as $\geq k$ nodes are up.
+Replacement strategies have an advantage that this metric doesn't capture: the number of nodes in use is exactly k as long as k nodes are up.